valeriofarias/learn-bdd-playing-dice-book/text/en/02_War_Dice_Class/04_number_dice.markdown

 Output:

-	'Wardice The attack and defense should use 1, 2 or 3 dice' FAILED expected "0" to match /^[1-3]$/
+	'Wardice The attack and defence should use 1, 2 or 3 dice' FAILED expected "0" to match /^[1-3]$/
 	./spec/dice_spec.rb:50: